Savory Salmon Cakes

 Surrender Salmon is a family owned, fisherman owned small business.
 Fishing for sustainable, wild salmon in Bristol Bay, Alaska, the Surrender Salmon crew of three then delivers fresh fish to consumers in Minneapolis, and accepts online fish orders from around the nation.

 By eating wild salmon, you can avoid eating farmed fish, which are often fed antibiotics and exposed to pesticides.
 Most farmed fish are kept in extremely close quarters, becoming diseased and highly stressed.
 These fish can spread disease to wild populations and harm nearby ecosystems.

-Support the movement towards sustainably caught, wild salmon by buying from groups like Surrender Salmon.
-Order online, or find Surrender Salmon in stores around Minneapolis, or at the Minneapolis Farmers Market Annex!
+Support the movement of sustainably caught, wild salmon by buying from groups like Surrender Salmon.
+Order online, or find Surrender Salmon in stores around Minneapolis, or at the Minneapolis Farmers Market Annex.

 Savory Salmon Cakes

 - 1/4 cup Primal Kitchen Mayo

 - 1/2 cup flax meal (split into two 1/4 cup portions)